Sue9104/web-manual/interface.md

   - If you want to add more people to the project after creation who must be registered first, operation with "add members" panel.

-- **Progress Schedule**: The project schedule are divided into two categories for display: project stage shedule and member schedule. "" and "" are two quick way to allocate items and handle conflict items.
+- **Progress Schedule**: The project schedule are divided into two categories for display: project stage shedule and member schedule.
+"Allocate" and "Conflict-handle" button are two quick way to allocate items and handle conflict items.

 - **Import Files**: Just click the "Upload" button to add or append items.
 Current support format is csv (comma-delimited) and format can be download through "Format Help" button.